learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

         jedis.hincrBy("myhash", "word2", 1);
 ```

-This method accesses "myhash", gets the current value associated with "word2" (or 0 if it doesn't already exist), increments it by 1, and writes the result back to the hash.
+This method accesses `myhash`, gets the current value associated with `word2` (or 0 if it doesn't already exist), increments it by 1, and writes the result back to the hash.

 Setting, getting, and incrementing entries in a hash are constant time operations.